-(3) Represents the ratio of expenses to average shareholders' equity absent fee waivers and/or expense reimbursement by the Advisers.
+(3) Represents the ratio of expenses to average shareholders' equity absent fee waivers and/or expense reimbursement by First Trust Capital Management L.P. and Infinity Capital Advisers, LLC.

 (4) The Fund's operating expenses include fees and interest expense associated with the Line of Credit, which are excluded from the Expense Limitation calculation.
 If the interest expense associated with the Line of Credit was excluded from operating expenses, the net expense ratio would be 1.50%.